Update on breast implants

 You may be aware of some recent media on the safety of breast implants.

-These concern the incidence of a form of lymphoma (ALCL), which has occurred in around 390 cases of the estimated 30 million women with implants worldwide.
+These concern the incidence of a form of lymphoma (ALCL), which has occurred in around 500 cases of the estimated 35 million women with implants worldwide.
 The most accurate data at present shows that risk of this rare type of lymphoma varies from 1:2,700 up to 1:80,000 depending upon the type of textured surface.
 It should also be noted that ALCL is not a breast cancer, which is a separate disease and impacts around 1 in 8 women regardless of whether they have implants or not.